tatesfaye/ttesfaye_data_science_projects/README.md

 ## Outline

-* **Reproducing_New_York_Times_Vizs**: As an avid New York Times reader, I appreciate the paper's use of data to tell impactful stories.
-This repo contains some of the high visualizations from different articles I reproduced.
+* **Reproducing_New_York_Times_Vizs**: As an avid New York Times reader, I commend the paper's use of data and high quality visualizations that tell impactful stories.
+This repo contains some of the visualizations I reproduced from different articles I found to be intriguing.